mozilla/addons-server/docs/topics/api/accounts.rst

     :>json boolean is_artist: The user has developed and listed themes on this website.

+If you authenticate and access your own account by specifing your own `user_id` the following additional fields are returned.
+If you have `Users:Edit` permission you will see these extra fields for all user accounts.

+.. http:get:: /api/v3/accounts/account/(int:user_id)/

+    .. _account-object-self:

+    :>json string email: Email address used by the user to login and create this account.
+    :>json string|null display_name: The name chosen by the user.
+    :>json boolean is_verified: The user has been verified via FirefoxAccounts.
+    :>json boolean read_dev_agreement: The user has read, and agreed to, the developer agreement that is required to submit addons.
+    :>json boolean deleted: Is the account deleted.
+    :>json string last_login: The date of the last successful log in to the website.
+    :>json string last_login_ip: The IP address of the last successfull log in to the website.

     :statuscode 200: account found.
     :statuscode 400: an error occurred, check the `error` value in the JSON.
     :statuscode 404: no account with that user id.